-Algebra 2 focuses on the study of functions and their representations, including linear, quadratic, polynomial, power, rational, exponential, logarithmic, and trigonometric functions.
-Additional topics include solving equations and inequalities, linear systems, sequences and series, and probability.
+Algebra 2 focuses on the study of functions and their representations, including quadratic, polynomial, power, rational, exponential, and logarithmic functions.
+Trigonometric functions may also be introduced.
 A TI-84 Series graphing calculator is required.

-Precalculus

-Prerequisite: Completion of Algebra 2 (or 2A and 2B)
+AP Precalculus Grades 11-12 1 credit Prerequisite: Completion of Algebra 2 (or 2A and 2B) Curriculum: Bryan Passwater AP Precalculus